black-studio/black-studio-tinymce-widget/readme.txt

 }
 `

-= Plugin's data location and cleanup =
+= Plugin's data storage and cleanup =

 The widgets data are stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Widget data storage is handled by WordPress and not directly by the plugin.
 The widgets data are intentionally kept in the database upon plugin deactivation/deletion to avoid content loss.
 Additionally, the plugin may save some user preferences in the `wp_usermeta` table, in particular, the records having s key with the prefix `_bstw`.
 If you want to totally remove the plugin including its data, just uninstall it and then remove the above records from the database.